13 Very Fun Relay Games

 Players: Medium to large groups

 Play this game in an open grassy area.
 Divide the group into teams of 10 players.
 Each team will be given one blanket.
-Set out one cone per team at the end the playing field for players to go around.
-Each team will need four players to carry the blanket; one player on each corner and the corners will be numbered corner #1, #2, #3 and #4.
+Set out one cone per team at the end of the playing field for players to go around.
+Each team will need four players to carry the blanket, one player on each corner, and the corners will be numbered corner #1, #2, #3, and #4.
 They will also need one player to ride in the blanket.
 The players will rotate after each carry so that each player on the team has been at all of the corner positions and the carried player.
-On go, the teams will race down around the cones and back then rotate until all players have had a turn.
-If one team is short on players that team will have to repeat some players so that all teams take the equal amount of trips down and back.
+On the go, the teams will race down around the cones and back, then rotate until all players have had a turn.
+If one team is short on players, that team will have to repeat some players so that all teams take an equal amount of trips down and back.
 The first team to complete the rotation is the winner.

 Created by R. Scheel, Fun-Attic, Inc.